-- (a) Eligibility.
-A student must satisfactorily complete all first year courses, be in good academic standing, and have a grade point average of at least 2.00 to engage in clinical work or in the Externship Program. - (b) Externship Program.
-During the regular academic year an externship may be for up to twelve (12) credit hours in one semester or more semesters.
-During the summer session an externship may be for up to six (6) credit hours, which may be divided among multiple externships.
-In no event may a student earn more than twelve (12) total credits for participating in the Externship Program. - (c) In-House Legal Aid Clinic.
+(a) Eligibility.
+A student must satisfactorily complete all first year courses, be in good academic standing, and have a grade point average of at least 2.00 to engage in clinical work or in the Externship Program.

+- (b) Externship Program.
+During the regular academic year an externship may be for two (2) or three (3) credit hours.
+During the Summer session an externship may be for up to six (6) credit hours, which may be divided among multiple externships.
+In no event may a student earn more than eight (8) total credits for participating in the Externship Program. - (c) In-House Legal Aid Clinic.
 No student may earn more than six (6) credits for participating in an in-house civil legal aid clinic. - (d) Grading.
 Clinical courses and Externship courses will be graded on a Pass/No Credit/Fail basis with a "P" for pass, "NC" for no credit, or an "F" for fail.
 See Section 501 for a complete description of the grading structure.